2. Symmetry-Reduced Energy Pre-screening (Scanning)

 Sampling allows the scan to explore large configuration spaces that would otherwise be infeasible to enumerate.

-Each symmetry-unique configuration is evaluated using a single-point energy prediction with M3GNet.
+Each symmetry-unique configuration is evaluated using a single-point energy prediction with the selected ML backend.

 Key points:

-• the structure is not relaxed in this stage
+• structures are not relaxed at this stage

-To improve robustness when using TensorFlow-based models, worker processes are created using the spawn start method.
+• worker processes are created using the spawn method for robustness

 Selection of Top-k Candidates